InTEGr8or/coachellarides.art/src/content/info-banners/inbound.md

 ### Before the Show - Inbound rides (to North Ride Share – Lot 1D)

-*   We pick you up
-*   Circumnavigate the crowds (avoid the back-up – we have secrets)
+*   Bypass the TRAFFIC (avoid the back-up – we have EXCLUSIVE ROUTES to go around the traffic)
+*   We pick you up or you can follow us to private parking  (available for an additional $25 fee and seven minute walk from the exit at the North Ride Share)

 **See below for pricing and scheduling**

 ### After the show from North Ride Share Lot 1 D

-* Text us for IMMEDIATE DEPARTURE (NO WAITING)
+* Leave within minutes (we have a secret escape route)
 * Hours: 10 p.m. until demand is gone
 * Up to five miles from venue (see coverage map)
-* Leave within minutes
-    * Click Here for Pricing
+    * Click “Book” below to contact us and select your time slot

 ### After Party Pick-ups

 * Based on Time* and mileage
 * We Pick You Up
-    * Click Here for Pricing
+    * Click “Book” below to contact us and select your time slot

 *Time for driver’s starting point to your pick-up plus per mileage pricing by the mile.